 - Written and Oral Communication – Writes and speaks clearly, persuasively and informatively.
 Able to read and interpret written information.
 Responds well to questions; Demonstrates group presentation skills.

-- 8-10 years of experience in fundraising, with 3-5 years of specific experience in cultivating individual gifts
+- At least 8-10 years of experience in fundraising, with 3-5 years of specific experience in cultivating individual gifts.

-- Strong planning skills and the ability to multi-task.
+- Volunteer management skills; strong planning skills and the ability to multi-task;

 - A working knowledge of Microsoft Office Suite and Raiser’s Edge.

-- The employee is regularly required to talk or hear.
+- While performing the duties of this job, the employee is regularly required to talk or hear.

 - The employee frequently is required to stand, walk, sit and reach with hands and arms.